Is OneTab open source?

 Cost comparison: OneTab alternatives

 Price matters for a tool you will use every day.
-Here is the plain version:
+The plain version, with unverifiable Workona pricing left out:

 | Extension | Monthly cost | 2-year total | Notes |